Aniruddha15-in/MyMusicSpotify/README.md

 # MyMusicSpotify
+Author: Aniruddha Majumdar
-A website to showcase details about my music
+A website to showcase details about my original music, my socials, my recommendations and other features.